MCDReforged/MCDReforged/docs/source/quick_start/install.rst

     pipx install mcdreforged

-When a new version of MCDR available, you may take the upgrade by:
+When a new version of MCDR is available, you can upgrade by:

 .. prompt:: bash